 6. Increase exercise: The amount of time you exercise should be increased by 15 to 30 minutes and possibly the intensity of your exercise to burn more calories.
 Adding exercises such as weightlifting to increase your muscle mass will help you burn more calories.

 7. Cut the calories: Cut out 200 calories if you can.
-If that seems too much, even 100 calorie cut can make a difference and help with that push of weight loss.
+If that seems too much, even 100 calorie cut can make a difference and help with that push of weight loss (new science-backed research).

 8. Up the calories: If you are already consuming too few calories, cutting another 200 is not going to work in your favor, because your body is in starvation mode and wants to hold onto the weight that it has left.
 Try adding 500 calories if you have been eating around 900 – 1,200 calories per day.
 You could see the weight to start to come off again.
 This is usually beneficial if working out is in your routine.